Tejas2Raval/Hands-on-Zeppelin-Notebook/README.md

 # Zeppelin
-In this notebook,I have read data from a comma separated file (.csv) file and use Spark to convet it into a spark dataframe.
+In this notebook, I have read data from a comma separated file (.csv) file and use Spark to convet it into a spark dataframe.
 Then, I query data using sql command, and visualize it.

 ### Steps Followed are:
   1. Load The Data